Can My Older Adult Loved One Stay at Home Alone?

 One day you will have to consider the well-being of an older adult and if it is still safe for them to live at home alone or be left home alone for spans of time.

-Family members may spot warning signs of memory impairment as loved ones grow older.
-Cognitive decline in aging parents can be emotional to watch.
+Adult children and other family members may spot warning signs of memory impairment as loved ones age.
+It's difficult to watch cognitive decline in aging parents.

 If Alzheimer's disease runs in the family or shows signs of starting, it can make the decision feel urgent.
-It often causes disagreements between family caregivers and the older person who wants to keep their freedom.
+It often causes disagreements between family caregivers and older people who want to keep their freedom.

 It might be a family-wide discussion and decision, or the choice might fall on you alone.
-People legally named power of attorney for health care decisions or legally made a conservator or guardian will have to make the final decision.
+People legally named power of attorney for health care decisions or legally made a conservator or guardian must make medical care and financial decisions.

 Important Senior Care Questions To Consider

 A caregiver or loved one should ask themselves the following questions about the older adult in their life.
-Can my loved one:
+Does my loved one:

 • Safely prepare nutritious meals?